(Last Updated on : 16/01/2019)

 Performance of Chhau Dance

-Chhau dance is mostly performed in the open space or ground field during the night.
-The dancers take a bath and do Puja before performing this dance, in order to maintain the sacredness of dance as the characters in the dance are of gods.
+before performing this dance, in order to maintain the sacredness of dance as the characters in the dance are of Gods.
 Generally, fire poles called Mashaal surround the dance arena, for the purpose of light.
-The masks generally used for Chhau are made up from the clay and paper.
 In the performance of the Chhau, some of the characteristics of primitive ritualistic dances are noted.
 This is also seen through its vigour, style and musical accompaniment mainly with the drum.